How to Deal With Market Volatility in Your Favour

 What Causes Volatility?

 Volatility always exists.
 High volatility is influenced by market events such as news and economic releases.
 Anything that can lead to either inflow or outflow of funds in the market creates high volatility.
-Low volatility is based on the lack of investors’ willingness to invest in a security.
+Low volatility is based on the lack of investors' willingness to invest in an asset.

 How Is Volatility Used in Trading?

-To trade successfully, traders should be aware of the possible volatility grade.
-High volatility is considered as a risk factor, and lots of traders prefer avoiding it.
-Thus, they don’t trade on news or economic releases.
+To trade successfully, traders should be aware of the possible degree of volatility.
+High volatility is considered a risk factor, and lots of traders prefer avoiding it by not trading based on news or economic releases.
 Those who prefer to take a risk and get fast results use high volatility.

 - Get access to a free demo account free of charge.